It’s (Not) Personal: A Few More Thoughts on Job Loss and Mental Health

 Read More

-An Overzealous Guard: Why Anxiety is Worse at Night
+Night Thoughts: Why Anxiety is Worse at Night

 Matt Henderson Matt Henderson

-An Overzealous Guard: Why Anxiety is Worse at Night
+Night Thoughts: Why Anxiety is Worse at Night

 During the day, you have endless distractions — emails, conversations, tasks, deadlines, commutes.
 Even if you’re stressed, you’re doing.
 You’re engaged.
 You’re in motion.